lidefi87/rimrep-training/CoTS_training_Jan2024/README.md

-# CoTS Use Case Training Workshop
+# Crown of Thorns Starfish (CoTS) Use Case Training Workshop
 ### 23 January 2024

 ## Goal

-To use the GBR Data Management System (DMS) to extract and analyse data (point or time series data) from selected datasets provided by the DMS
+To use the [GBR Data Management System (DMS)](https://stac.reefdata.io/browser/?.language=en) to extract and analyse data (point or time series data) from selected datasets hosted in the DMS.
+Note that you will need to have a GBR DMS account to access data.

 ## How to use DMS services and data

-The GBR DMS provides a **metadata catalogue**, a **public AWS S3 repository of datasets** and a **data API**.
-The DMS also manages non-public datasets that could be accessed after authorisation.
+The GBR DMS provides three ways to search for public data: a **metadata catalogue**, a **public AWS S3 repository of datasets**, and a **data API**.
+Click on the titles below to find more information about each of these methods.

+Also note that while the majority of datasets in the DMS are publicly available, the DMS also manages non-public datasets that could be accessed after authorisation from the original data provider.
+This is the reason why DMS users need an account to access this system.

 <details>
 <summary><b>The STAC metadata catalogue</b></summary>

 The metadata catalogue is the discovery portal.
-The datasets are organised in items inside collections.
-A collection is a group of similar items (datasets) maintained by the same data provider or refers to a similar type of data.
-For example, GBRMPA maintains a set of administrative regions (like GBR marine park limit) or natural features (GBR features); all these datasets (items) are under the same collection (GBRMPA Administrative Regions).
+The datasets are organised as *items* inside **collections**.
+A **collection** is a group of similar *items* (datasets) either maintained by the same data provider (e.g., GBRMPA), or it can also refer to a similar type of data.
+For example, GBRMPA maintains a set of administrative regions (e.g., GBR marine protected area boundaries) and another for natural features (e.g., reefs inside the boundaries of the GBR).
+Both of these datasets (*items*) are included under the same *collection** ([GBRMPA Administrative Spatial Regions](https://stac.reefdata.io/browser/collections/gbrmpa-admin-regions)).

-At the collection level, you can search for datasets based on names or keywords.
-The search will return the collections that contain items related to your query.
-Selecting one collection you can search again by temporal/spatial extent and names.It will return a set of item that fit your query.
+In the DMS, you can search for datasets by their name or using keywords.
+This search will return any collections that contain items related to your query.
+You can further search filter results by selecting one of the collection and searching by temporal/spatial extent and names.
+This will return a set of items (within the chosen collection) that fits your query.

 </details>

 <details>